kamgurgul/cpu-info/README.md

 CPU Info (refactor-in-progress ⛏)
 =================================
 CPU Info provides information about Android device hardware and software.
-Most of the code is written in Kotlin but some old widgets are still in Java.

 [<img src="https://f-droid.org/badge/get-it-on.png"
 alt="Get it on F-Droid"